 The remarkable speech to 250 Labour activists was a recognition that the Conservatives will make next year’s election a “choice of two prime ministers.”
 Opinion polls suggest Mr Miliband is not seen as a prime minister-in-waiting.

-Ed Miliband: 'You could probably even find people who look better eating a bacon sandwich' The Labour leader argued: “The current guy might take a good picture but he can’t build a country that works for you.
+The Labour leader argued: “The current guy might take a good picture but he can’t build a country that works for you.
 It is not what he most cares about.
 And you are not who he stands up for.”

 Mr Miliband set out his own “gold standard” for a modern leader as big ideas to change things; the principles and courage needed to stick to those beliefs and the decency and empathy to reach out to people from all walks of life.